skaman82/u360gts-ctrl/build_notes_u360.md

 u360gts-configurator does not connect to tracker via USB

 	- MSP baudrate is defined by the telemetry baudrate, choose 115200 via the buttons to match the COM/tty baudrate in the GUI
-	- disconnect the BT module in the tracker when using USB
+	- disconnect the BT module in the tracker when using USB if you have problems

 Simulation mode not working

 	- connect your tracker to power and USB to your computer
 	- choose MAVLINK, bautrate 115200 in the u360
-	- home position?! set auto in GUI?
+	- home position?! set auto in GUI? (#FIXME)
 	- enable simulation mode, then connect to your tty/COM of the FC
 	- choose MAVLINK in the UI, enter near by coordinates and some height
 	- hit "start simulation"